Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Discussion

 We focused specifically on travel planning as a representative goal-oriented task domain.
 However, different task domains may elicit varying personality expectations and user perceptions \cite{lee_robots_2018, cai_impacts_2022, sung_task_2023}.
 Goal-oriented tasks like travel planning can create different interaction norms and personality preferences compared to more social or even high-stakes contexts \cite{desai_metaphors_2023, desai_examining_2024, chin_like_2024, sung_task_2023, bickmore_response_2010, robinette_overtrust_2016, Desai_Chin_Wang_Cowan_Twidale_2025}.
-Systematic examination of personality effects across diverse task categories would establish domain-specific design guidelines and reveal whether our findings generalize beyond goal-oriented interaction contexts.

 Our 10-minute interaction window, while sufficient to detect significant personality effects, cannot capture how these perceptions evolve over extended or repeated interactions.
 The vignette-based experimental approach, though methodologically rigorous \cite{atzmuller_experimental_2010, wilson_methodological_1998, steiner_designing_2017}, creates artificial task conditions that may not reflect real-world usage patterns where users have genuine stakes in outcomes.

-Longitudinal studies in naturalistic settings would provide valuable insights into how personality preferences develop and change over time.
+This study represents the first systematic exploration of medium-level personality expression in LLM-based agents, testing three uniform profiles from a possible 243 TMK combinations.
+A core methodological consideration is our decision to manipulate all five Big Five traits simultaneously via uniform profiles.
+Although this choice constrains theoretical precision—we cannot isolate the independent contribution of any single trait or characterize trait-by-trait tradeoffs—it offers ecological validity by reflecting how traits commonly co-occur in naturalistic personas.
+Additionally, our low-medium-high operationalization may not capture finer-grained effects, and prior work demonstrates that more granular, single-trait manipulation is feasible \cite{serapio-garcia_personality_2025}.
+Nonetheless, our approach was better suited to this initial exploration of uniform personality profiles that required simultaneous multi-trait control.
+Finally, while our findings revealed a preference for medium personality expression, they do not address how users might respond to heterogeneous personality profiles that combine different trait levels.